aeiourun/OSRS-Speedrun-Route/README.md

 #### Questions?
 Suggestions?
 Mistakes?

-Drop by the discord or shoot me an email.
+Submit a pull request, drop by the discord, or shoot me an email.

 Email: aeiourun14@gmail.com